Skip to main contentCore Concepts

 A collection of assertions in the same contract that are related to the same protocol contract.
 This allows for organizing multiple assertions that protect different aspects of the same protocol.

 A function in an assertion contract that performs a specific check.
-These functions must be registered in the triggers()
+These functions must be registered in the triggers() function and are called by the PCL system when their trigger conditions are met.

 Special precompiles (similar to Ethereum’s native precompiles) that provide additional capabilities for state manipulation, forking, and assertion management in the PhEVM environment.
 These are accessed through the credible-std library.